MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/breakpoints.md

 To set a DOM change breakpoint:

-1. Select the **Elements** tool.
+1. Open the **Elements** tool.

-1. Go the element on which you want to set the breakpoint.
+1. Go to the element on which you want to set the breakpoint.

 1. Right-click the element, point to **Break on**, then select **Subtree modifications**, **Attribute modifications**, or **Node removal**.